Diagnostic Imaging Subsidy Program

 Who can nominate for the subsidy?

-The trial Diagnostic Imaging Subsidy Program is open to those thoroughbreds that are listed as active or spelling, and domiciled in Victoria for a minimum of three months prior to nominating for the program.
+The Diagnostic Imaging Subsidy Program is open to those thoroughbreds that are listed on the Racing Australia database as active or spelling, and domiciled in Victoria for a minimum of three months prior to nominating for the program.

 What is the eligibility criteria?

-To be eligible for the trial Diagnostic Imaging Subsidy Program, an owner or trainer must have their horse undergo a lameness examination by a private veterinarian.
-A Racing Victoria raceday veterinarian can also refer a horse into the subsidy.
+To be eligible for the Diagnostic Imaging Subsidy Program, an owner or trainer must have their horse undergo a lameness examination by a private veterinarian.
+An Official Racing Victoria veterinarian can also refer a horse into the subsidy.

-If the horse presents with lameness then it can be considered for the trial program.
+If the horse presents with lameness then it can be considered for the program.

 What happens if lameness is confirmed?